ioChris/AHoJ/README.md

 #### Visualization

-i) The web-application allows the visualization of the results in the browser with the molstar (Mol*) viewer. https://github.com/rdk/AHoJ-webapp
+i) The web application allows the visualization of the results in the browser with the molstar (Mol*) viewer.
+Web application: https://github.com/rdk/AHoJ-webapp

 ii) The results can also be downloaded and visualized locally by loading the PyMOL script that is included in the results folder through PyMOL [reconstruct_PyMOL_session.pml].
 The script has to be loaded from the results folder.
 After downloading and unpacking the results into a folder, start a new PyMOL session, and through PyMOL, open the .pml file.